 As used in OAR chapter 340, divisions 93, 94, 95, 96 and 97 unless otherwise specified:

-(1) “Acceptable Risk Level” means a risk level defined in OAR 340-122-0115(1) of the Hazardous Substance Remedial Action Rules.
+(1) “Acceptable Risk Level” has the meaning as defined in OAR 340-122-0115 of the Hazardous Substance Remedial Action Rules.

 (2) "Access Road" means any road owned or controlled by the disposal site owner that terminates at the disposal site and that provides access for users between the disposal site entrance and a public road.